integr8ly/release-1x/process.md

         - clone the repo and checkout the tag
         - run ```make build_and_push TAG=<release_version>```
         - update the version referenced from the integreatly installer against the release branch [https://github.com/integr8ly/installation]()
-        - for each bug fix we will need to either update the tag or update the version retag and update the installer
+        - for each bug fix we will need to either update the tag or update the version retag and update the version referenced by the installer

 - Component: Integreatly Web App